-There are several unique shows during the Christmas party, but only one has multiple viewings.
-“Mickey’s Most Merriest Celebration” plays several times throughout the night on the Castle Forecourt Stage.
+There are several unique shows and dance parties during the Christmas party, but only one has multiple viewings.
+“Mickey’s Most Merriest Celebration” is the stage show that plays several times throughout the night on the Castle Forecourt Stage.
 The last two viewings of the show will be the least crowded.

 Enjoy Main Street U.S.A.

 Finally, I typically avoid the Main Street area during my trips to the Magic Kingdom, but not during the party.
-It “snows” during the party and there is exclusive party merchandise to be bought.
-There’s also nothing like watching “Mickey’s Once Upon a Christmastime Parade” from Main Street.
+It “snows” during the party, which is pretty incredible for a theme park in Florida!
+There is also exclusive party merchandise to be bought.
+Lastly, there’s nothing like watching “Mickey’s Once Upon a Christmastime Parade” from Main Street.
 If that doesn’t get you in the holiday spirit, I don’t know what will.

 Traveling Mom Tip: Stay late for the second viewing of the parade.
 It will be much less crowded and easier to see.

-Above all, don’t stress about cramming in everything to this one night.
-Enjoy the festive atmosphere, and, if you miss anything important, just plan a return trip next year!
+Above all, don’t stress about cramming in everything on one night.
+Enjoy the festive atmosphere and, if you miss anything important, just plan a return trip next year!